Plant DetailShow Menu

 Tags:

-#poisonous#small spaces#houseplant#fall flowers#purple leaves#native perennial#interiorscape#spring flowers#slopes#cottage garden#mass planting#hanging baskets#NC native#trailing#rock garden#pollinator plant#native wildflower#border front#walkway planting#partial shade tolerant#container plant#patio#buncombe county sun and shade garden#accent
+#poisonous#small spaces#houseplant#fall flowers#native perennial#interiorscape#spring flowers#slopes#cottage garden#mass planting#hanging baskets#NC native#trailing#rock garden#pollinator plant#native wildflower#border front#walkway planting#partial shade tolerant#problem for cats#problem for dogs#problem for children#contact dermatitis#container plant#poisonous if ingested#patio#buncombe county sun and shade garden#accent

 • Attributes: